 |special effects dept.||cotoneaster lacteus berries, note 2|

-note 2 - Cotoneaster Lacteus trees thrive in the much cooler Bay Area climate, esp. as seen on the group hikes in the Berkley Hills.
-Yet, it thrives here, in substantial valley heat, if it gets regular watering.
+note 2 - Cotoneaster Lacteus trees thrive in the much cooler Bay Area climate, esp. as hikers have noticed on hikes in the Berkley Hills.
+Yet, it also seems to thrive in substantial valley heat, if it gets regular watering.
 This tree can get to be tall and lanky, but is also valuable trained as a low-growing tree.

 return to index